M. Kumaran Son of Mahalakshmi: Plot

-For Kumaran, life revolves only about his mother Mahalakshmi, who got separated from her husband Easwar.
-Easwar goes on to pursue his passion in kickboxing and becomes a world-renowned trainer based in Malaysia.
-Mahalakshmi stays in Chennai and devotes her life to bringing up her son.
+For Kumaran, life revolves around his mother, Mahalakshmi, who is separated from his father, Easwar.
+Easwar pursued his passion for kickboxing, becoming a world-renowned trainer based in Malaysia.
+Meanwhile, Mahalakshmi has remained in Chennai, devoting her life to raising Kumaran.
 Kumaran is also passionate about kickboxing and shares a special relationship with his mother.
-In between, he falls in love with Mythili, a Malayali girl, but his life is shattered after his mother's death.
-On her deathbed, she tells him to meet Easwar, and Kumaran goes to Malaysia to meet him.
-Kumaran gets a job at his father's kickboxing academy but finds him with another wife, Shalini, and a daughter Swapna.
-Kumaran feels betrayed and angry, and this causes plenty of friction between him and his father.
-Eeshwar trains a boxer named Anand, who he is sure will win the championship.
-Easwar considers Anand his protege and, on many occasions, demonstrates his preference for him over Kumaran.
-However, Anand soon makes Swapna pregnant and dumps her.
-Kumaran find this out when he follows Swapna and Shalini to a pet store, where they are purchasing mosquito repellent to ingest and die.
-They tries to commit suicide, but Kumaran saves them.
-He then turns traitor to Easwar and joins another team when they offer him a better contract.
-The rest of the story is about how Easwar trains Kumaran against Anand and wins the kickboxing competition, while Kumaran helps his half-sister with her love.
+However, her death shatters his world.
+On her deathbed, she asks him to meet his father, so he travels to Malaysia to do so.
+He finds work at his father's kickboxing academy, but he also discovers that his father has remarried and had a daughter named Swapna with his new wife, Shalini.
+Kumaran feels betrayed and angry, which causes plenty of friction between them.
+Meanwhile, Easwar is training a boxer named Anand, whom he believes will win the championship.
+He considers Anand his protégé and often shows favouritism towards him over Kumaran.
+However, Anand soon gets Swapna pregnant and leaves her.
+Kumaran finds out when he follows Swapna and Shalini to a pet shop, where they are buying insect repellent to kill themselves with.
+They attempt suicide, but Kumaran saves them.
+He then betrays Easwar by joining another team when they offer him a better contract.
+The rest of the story follows Easwar training Kumaran to compete against Anand in a kickboxing competition, while Kumaran helps his half-sister with matters of the heart.
 Kumaran wins the kickboxing championship.
 The film ends with Kumaran seeing a final apparition of his mother looking at him proudly and waving goodbye.

 Production

 After the success of Jayam (2003), Raja decided to remake the successful Telugu film Amma Nanna O Tamila Ammayi (2003).
 The film was originally titled M. Kumaran S/O Bhagyalakshmi.
 Raja made a few modifications to the film including adding a child episode to the film's introduction after his father Editor Mohan suggested it.
 Unlike Amma Nanna O Tamila Ammayi which featured both the mother and father characters living in India, M. Kumaran Son of Mahalakshmi featured the father's character living in Malaysia.

 Nadhiya made her acting comeback with this film portraying Ravi's mother as Raja felt that he wanted to portray her as a modern mother as opposed to the usual portrayal of mothers, and she was the right choice for the role.
-Some of the comedy scenes were reused from Ishq (1997).
-This film marked Vijay Sethupathi's first noticeable role and he was seen during Ravi Mohan's introduction sequence.
-He was paid ₹71 rupees for his role.
+Some of the comedy scenes were copied from the 1997 Hindi film Ishq.
+This film marked Vijay Sethupathi's first noticeable role and he was seen during Ravi's introduction sequence.
+He was paid ₹79 rupees for his role.
+Asin and Prakash Raj reprised their roles from original Telugu version.